 Get wheels when you need them, or make money off them when you don’t.

 Cars are expensive.
-They’re expensive to buy, they’re expensive to fuel, insure, and to maintain.
+They’re expensive to buy, and they’re expensive to fuel, insure, and maintain.
 If you pay extra for parking at home, then you’re paying to not use your car.

 Turo lets people share their private cars, as well as rent private cars that belong to other people.

 The person who owns the car determines the daily rental rate and the dates and times the car is available.
 Turo takes a percentage to cover insurance.
 The person who rents the car pays for gas.
 After the rental, each party can review the other to help future users.

 Have a car you don’t use all the time?
 Share it!
 If you were planning to stay home all weekend anyway, your car should be off making you a hundred bucks instead of sitting in the driveway.
 Turo lets you make money off something you already have, but don’t use every day.